FelixBoegge/FB/_posts/2022-09-03-Swarm_Simulation.md

 mathjax: true
 ---

 Welcome to my next project!
-This time I caught up with an old project, I worked on, in my time as a student in Biomimetics.
+This time I caught up with an old project I worked on, in my time as a student in Biomimetics.
 It was about simulating natural behavior, commonly observable in nature.
 I was always fascinated by swarm behavior and its decentralized organization.
 That is why I simulated the collaborative power of an ant colony, where individuals help each other carry food to the nest.
 Back then, I used Matlab and plotted the movement of the ants and the objects to carry in a graph, updating every timestep.
 The code was not running perfectly and contained some bugs.
 This new version is coded in Python using the pygame library, like in my [last project]( https://felixboegge.github.io/FB/2022/08/15/PathFinder_Algorithm.html), to visualize the turmoil.
-I added some features like interactivity with the user and statistical records.
+I added some features like interactivity and statistical records.
 This project was also my first one I created myself from scratch, the preliminary ones are based on tutorials.

 ## Swarms
 Swarms, especially ant colonies are known for their highly collaborative, decentralized behavior.
 In other words, there is no central unit controlling the individuals of the swarm, instead every element of the swarm acts and reacts in a simple, preprogrammed manner to external stimuli.
 For example, will ants collaborate and carry heavy objects together.
 Furthermore, do ants follow each other.
 They leave a trail of pheromones showing other ants the way.
 Other ants in turn will find these trails and follow them.
 This behavior can easily be seen as an algorithm.
 I tried to simulate the before mentioned examples in this project and will explain them in more detail in the following.
 The goals or wellbeing of a single individual in a swarm is of minor importance, and the swarm itself is the highest good.
-For more information, I suggest the this [Wikipedia article about swarms](https://en.wikipedia.org/wiki/Swarm_behaviour#Ant_colony_optimization).
+For more information, I suggest to read this [Wikipedia article about swarms](https://en.wikipedia.org/wiki/Swarm_behaviour#Ant_colony_optimization).

 ## The Simulation
 In this simulation, I wanted to demonstrate two swarm characteristics.
 First, I wanted the ants to collaborate in carrying heavy objects, in this case cookies, to the nest.
 The idea is that every cookie has an attraction or a visibility to the ants that grows with more ants already waiting at the cookie.
 Ants initially are strolling around, but as soon as they come inside the visibility of a cookie, they approach it.
 As soon as there are enough ants for the cookie, they start to carry it to the nest.
 After fulfilling their mission, they spread out randomly again.